bobajeff/paint/design/mockup.md

 ![*](images/General%20Brush%20Settings.png)

-The brush setting appear upon long press the focused brush in the toolbox.
+The brush settings appear when you tap on the focused brush in the toolbox or when you long press the brush and tap the brush settings button.

 ![*](images/Brush%20Selection.png)

-Brush selection screen shows up when you tap on a focused brush or add a new brush.
+Brush selection screen shows up when add a new brush or when you long press a brush and tap on the brush select button.